GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 - Don't submit multiple extensions with duplicate experiences or functionality.
 - Don't try to manipulate the user generated content on your extension's Web Store listing
 - Don't harm the user's browsing experience in any way.

+### Relevant policy {: #spam-policy }

+This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

+{% Aside %}

+**Spam & Placement in the Store**

+**Repetitive Content:** We don't allow any developer, related developer accounts, or their affiliates to submit multiple extensions that provide duplicate experiences or functionality on the Chrome Web Store.
+Extensions should provide value to users through the creation of unique content or services.

+**User Ratings, Reviews, and Installs:** Developers must not attempt to manipulate the placement of any extensions in the Chrome Web Store.
+This includes, but is not limited to, inflating product ratings, reviews, or install counts by illegitimate means, such as fraudulent or incentivized downloads, reviews and ratings.

+**Notification Abuse:** We do not allow extensions that abuse, or are associated with abuse, of notifications by sending spam, ads, promotions, phishing attempts, or unwanted messages that harm the user's browsing experience.

+**Message Spam:** We don't allow extensions that send messages on behalf of the user without giving the user the ability to confirm the content and intended recipients.

+In addition to these requirements, all extensions must comply with [Google's Webmaster Quality Guidelines][webmaster-quality].

+{% endAside %}

 ## Circumvents the overrides API {: #circumvents-api-ntp }